-The engine is the most important and most costly component on or in your boat.
+The engine is usually the most important and most costly component on a boat.
 To a large extent, as goes the engine, so goes the boating experience.
-Making a mistake when choosing an engine — either under powering or over powering — can be costly.
+Making a mistake when choosing an engine — either leaving the boat underpowered or spending too much for too much power — can be costly.

-The desired speed will be an important factor in engine selection.
+The desired cruising speed will be an important factor in engine selection.
 Those wishing to travel at high speeds will find the purchase price of an engine and boat equally high.
-The higher the horsepower rating the stronger the hull has to be.
-The faster your boat hits the water, the harder the hit is.
-Think of a car running over a series of speed bumps placed every 30' across the road.
+The higher the horsepower rating, the stronger the hull must be.
+Think about it: the faster a boat hits the water, the harder the hit.
+Think of a car running over a series of speed bumps placed every 30' (9.14 m) across the road.
 Imagine what would happen to that car if it traveled over a mile or two of those bumps at 70 mph.

-The more high-technology materials such as Kevlar and carbon-fiber that are used in the hull, and the more stringers and bulkheads that need to be put into the boat, to say nothing of a thicker, cored laminate, the more the hull will cost.
-Those who ever wondered why high-performance boats are so expensive with so little inside them now know the answer.
+The more high-technology materials such as Kevlar and carbon fiber that are used in the hull and the more stringers and bulkheads that need to be put into the boat, to say nothing of a thicker laminate, the more the hull will cost.
+Those who ever wondered why high-performance boats are so expensive with so little inside them now know one of the answers.

 With these things in mind, let’s now look at eight major types of small boats and see what engines might be best for your application.

-RIBs take more horsepower because they are far heavier than inflatable boats.
+RIBs take more horsepower because they are far heavier than inflatable boats without rigid bottoms.
 All boats are weight sensitive and RIBs are no exception.
-For that reason, owners should get as light an engine as possible that has a lot of low-end torque.
-That is why 2-stroke outboards are often favored by many RIB owners.
+For that reason, owners should get as light an engine as possible that has ample low-end torque.
+That is why 2-stroke outboards were favored for years in many RIB applications.

 Many RIBs actually draw more water than a similarly sized all-glass or aluminum boat because so much of the beam is the inflatable tube itself, which is not submerged as much as is the fiberglass hull it is attached to.
 This means more horsepower is needed until the fiberglass or aluminum hull is on plane.
 Then the vessel flies, due to reduced wetted surface.